Torram/magic-docs/docs/Client-Development/Functions/SharedHeader.md

 ### getRefreshAuthHeaders

-Function that gets the new authentication token.
+Function that gets the headers of the new authentication token.

 ```tsx
 export function getRefreshAuthHeaders(refreshToken: string): Headers {